-- (F) The project is not located on high-value farmland soil unless it can be demonstrated that: - (i) Non high-value farmland soils are not available on the subject tract; or - (ii) Siting the project on non high-value farmland soils present on the subject tract would significantly reduce the project's ability to operate successfully; or - (iii) The proposed site is better suited to allow continuation of an existing commercial farm or ranching operation on the subject tract than other possible sites also located on the subject tract, including those comprised on non high-value farmland soils.
+- (F) The project is not located on high-value farmland soil unless it can be demonstrated that: (i) Non high-value farmland soils are not available on the subject tract; or - (ii) Siting the project on non high-value farmland soils present on the subject tract would significantly reduce the project's ability to operate successfully; or - (iii) The proposed site is better suited to allow continuation of an existing commercial farm or ranching operation on the subject tract than other possible sites also located on the subject tract, including those comprised on non high-value farmland soils.

-The tract includes all adjacent property in the same ownership and the property does not contain any non high-value soils.
+There is no adjacent property in the same ownership as the subject parcel.
+The property does not contain any non high-value soils.
 This criterion is met.

 - (G) A study area consisting of lands zoned for exclusive farm use located within one mile measured from the center of the proposed project shall be established and: - (i) If fewer than 48 acres of photovoltaic solar power generation facilities have been constructed or received land use approvals and obtained building permits within the study area, no further action is necessary; - (ii) When at least 48 acres of photovoltaic solar power generation facilities have been constructed or received land use approvals and obtained building permits, either as a single project or multiple facilities within the study area, the local government or its designate must find that the photovoltaic solar power generation facility will not materially alter the stability of the overall land use pattern of the area.
-The stability of the overall land use pattern of the area be materially altered if the overall effect of existing and potential photovoltaic solar power generation facilities will make it more difficult for the existing farms and ranches in the area to continue operation due to diminished opportunities to expand, purchase or lease farmland or acquire water rights, or will reduce the number of tracts or acreage in farm use in a manner that will destabilize the overall character of the study area.
+The stability of the overall land use pattern of the area will be materially altered if the overall effect of existing and potential photovoltaic solar power generation facilities will make it more difficult for the existing farms and ranches in the area to continue operation due to diminished opportunities to expand, purchase or lease farmland or acquire water rights, or will reduce the number of tracts or acreage in farm use in a manner that will destabilize the overall character of the study area.

-The applicant provided a map of solar sites either approval or under review.
 There do not appear to be other photovoltaic solar power generation facilities located within one mile of the subject property.
 This criterion appears to be met.